NIDCR Director Martha Somerman, DDS, PhD, Meets with Oral Health Disparities Consortium Grantees

 “Research is a global, data-driven enterprise, and our ability to improve health increasingly hinges on our ability to manage and make sense of the enormous amounts of data being produced by scientific research,” said NIH Director Francis S. Collins, MD, PhD.

 The NIH Open Science Prize is part of the Big Data to Knowledge Initiative, launched in December 2013 as a trans-NIH program with funding from all 27 Institutes and Centers, as well as the NIH Common Fund.

 At the Big Data to Knowledge—BD2K—2015 All Hands Grantee Meeting on November 12 and 13, researchers, educators, developers, and trainees assembled on the NIH campus in Bethesda, Maryland, to discuss research being conducted in the BD2K programmatic areas.
-Videos of the two-day meeting are available.

 In October, three NIH grantees were awarded the 2015 Nobel Prize.
 The 2015 Nobel Prize in chemistry was awarded to NIH grantees Paul Modrich, PhD, of the Howard Hughes Medical Institute and the Duke University School of Medicine, Durham, North Carolina; and Aziz Sancar, MD, PhD, of the University of North Carolina, Chapel Hill.
 They share the award with Tomas Lindahl, PhD, of the Francis Crick Institute and Clare Hall Laboratory, Hertfordshire, United Kingdom, for showing how cells repair damaged DNA and safeguard genetic information.